jon-jacky/Piety/samples/README.md

 The handlers must not block waiting for input (or anything else).

-To be a Piety *application*, a program must be self-contained: it must not depend on the Piety scheduler (it must not import any Piety scheduler modules).
+To be a Piety *application*, a program must be self-contained: it must not depend on the Piety scheduler (it must not import modules from the *piety* directory).
 Therefore, any of these applications can be used without Piety, and could be moved out of the Piety repository to another repository.